 This exercise is mainly good for your lower body, but it is a compound exercise.
 That means that it

-Like the bench press, squats also belongs to almost every weightlifting program.
+Like the bench press, squats also belong to almost every weightlifting program.
 Maintaining a parallel posture is a must in squats.
 So don’t hesitate in dropping a

 Squats are pretty similar to deadlifts, which are also part of the big three.
-This being said, there are some key differences which I’ll go over later.
+This being said, there are some key differences that I’ll go over later.